krsma996/adminportal/README.md

 ----------------------
 After the first book you added from admin page, you need to restart the server in sts for adding new book.

-MAKE SURE It is PNG FILE !! or it will not show in list
+MAKE SURE It is PNG FILE !! or it will not show the picture in list of books !!